debate-map/app/README.md

 * 5\) Review the changes it prepared, then proceed with "yes".
 * 6\) After a bit, the provisioning/updating process should complete.
 There should now be a GCS bucket, container registry, etc. provisioned, within the Google Cloud project whose service-account was associated with Pulumi earlier.
 * 7\) If the deploy went successfully, a `PulumiOutput_Public.json` file should be created in the repo root.
 This contains the url for your image registry, storage bucket, etc. The Tiltfile will insert these values into the Kubernetes YAML files in various places; to locate each of these insert points, you can search for the `TILT_PLACEHOLDER:` prefix.
-* 8\) However, there are currently still a couple places where those creating their own fork/deployment will need to change hard-coded values:
-	* 8.1\) For each package that you'll be deploying, update the `SHARED_BASE_URL` variable to match the image-url for `dm-shared-base` seen in the Tiltfile (ie. `${registryURL}/dm-shared-base`).
-Unfortunately the argument's value cannot be set from the Tiltfile yet, because otherwise Tilt thinks the shared-base image is unused. (ie. it doesn't see the link between the shared-base image and the server images, unless the shared-base's image-url is hard-coded in the latter's Dockerfiles)

 </details>